The EWP Grief Support Group has 5 Simple Rules

 1.)
 Be an active member of our support group.

 2.)
 Share your story on our website.

 3.)
 Tell your doctor, OB, MFM, RE, genetic counselor, grief counselor, termination facility or other specialists about us so they can send other patients here for support.
 Email them a link to our printable brochure.

-Q. I suspect another member might be a troll or have “Münchausen’s by Internet.”
+Q. I think another member is breaking a rule, might be a troll or might have have “Münchausen’s by Internet.”
 What do I do?

 A. Please privately contact an admin about your concerns.
 All Facebook private support group admins are listed near the top of this page, and also listed under the “Members” section on the Facebook page.
 Please do not police other members’ posts or comments, or scold them about rule violations.
 Just send a private message to an admin and we’ll figure out how best to handle it.
 (See rule #2)

 Q. Can I start my own Facebook group?

 Q. Wow.
 That’s a long list of FAQs.
 Do you really have this many problems in the group?

 A. Not at all.
 Our group is terrific, caring and considerate.
 Since our community has run grief support groups involving termination for medical reasons in one format or another since 1996, we’ve learned a lot about what makes a safe and supportive group.
 We have a pretty good idea of what works and what doesn’t.

 If there is something you disagree with or think we should add or change, please message an administrator or send us an email.